Crashnorun/Time_Lapse/README.md

 - create a time lapse image with diagonal stripes
 - create a time lapse image with the same vertical strip from all images
 - create a time lapse image with the same horizontal stripe from all images
-- create a time lapse image witht he same diagonal strip from all images
+- create a time lapse image with the same diagonal strip from all images

 TAKING IMAGES
 The class will also be able to take a sequence of images.
 The user can set: